(Paleo, AIP, GAPS, Wahls, Whole30)

 - Strain and refrigerate.

-- Add a couple of pieces of fresh or frozen fruit.
-You can see in the photo that Robyn added strawberries.
+- Add a few pieces of fresh or frozen fruit.
 Add any fruit you like: blueberries, blackberries, mangoes, pineapple, peaches, pears, apples, etc. You can add dried fruit as well, but fresh fruit gives a stronger flavor.

-- Feel free to combine these flavor ideas: pineapple ginger, almond peach, apple cinnamon, lemon lavender….
+- Feel free to combine these flavor ideas: pineapple ginger, apple cinnamon, lemon lavender, etc.

 - Use your imagination and have fun.
 The amount of flavoring used depends on the size of your container and your personal taste.
 You can adjust these amounts up or down, as needed.